umrover/mrover-esw/docs/info/build.md

 - `--build`

 Additionally runs an end-to-end build of `src/tests/logger` and confirms an `.elf` links.
-This is the real proof that CubeCLT is installed correctly — it exercises the cross-compiler, the CMake toolchain file, and the DBC/Python codegen in one shot.
+This is the real proof that CubeCLT is installed correctly, as it exercises the cross-compiler, the CMake toolchain file, and the DBC/Python codegen in one shot.
 On failure the tail of the build log is printed.